yingxingxin/Senior-Project/docs/design-system.md

 Extract to `components/` when:
 - ✅ Used in 2+ different page routes
-- ✅ Truly reusable utility (AuthForm fields)
+- ✅ Truly reusable utility (form field primitives)
 - ✅ Design system primitive (Button, Input)

 Keep in page directory when: